Ceramic Dictionary

 Click on the title to see more images

 The photos show four plates, the first two do not have a structural border and the last two do.
-They are to show how they can be mixed; “a” decorated border on a flat plate, “b” is a flat plate without a decorated border, “c” a structural border covered by one design, “d” a structural border with a border design.
+They show how borders can be mixed; “a” is a decorated border on a flat plate, “b” is a flat plate without a decorated border, “c” a structural border covered by one design, “d” a structural border with a border design.

 The center circumference of the border is narrower than the outer circumference.
 This must be taken into account by making the design narrower at the inner edge; both lines must follow the curve of the plate.
 Cut a piece of transparent paper so it is the same shape as the part it has to cover.
 Mark on the design and the center line and pounce the basic outlines.
 With any plate, jar, or lid that curves, either inwards or outwards, the transparent paper must be darted or cut so the size can be decreased or increased by overlapping or separating; this helps the paper to fit round the curves.